hosseinsalahi/cnoe-workshop/build-your-own-internal-developer-platform-with-cnoe/docs/02-setup-environment.md

 - [Podman desktop](https://podman-desktop.io/) (idpbuilder can create a cluster using podman rootful)
 - [Finch](https://runfinch.com/)

-`Note:` Set the DOCKER_HOST env var property using podman to let idpbuilder to talk with the engine (e.g export DOCKER_HOST="unix:///var/run/docker.sock")
+`Note:` Set the DOCKER_HOST env var property using podman to let idpbuilder talk with the engine (e.g, export DOCKER_HOST="unix:///var/run/docker.sock")

 For this guideline, we opted for [podman container engine](https://podman.io/docs/installation) on MacOS (M2 ARM64).